madewhatnow/OpenProjectRaspberryPi/index.md

 * bcrypt 3.1.13 does not build on the Pi, 3.1.12 is fine.
 See [here](https://github.com/codahale/bcrypt-ruby/issues/201).
 * Apache configuration is [outdated](https://lonewolfonline.net/apache-error-invalid-command-expiresactive/).
 * PostgreSQL user privileges are not set correctly when following the 'official' protocol.
+* Ruby version 2.6.3 and 2.7.0 appear to work, but both require edits to the Gemfile or Gemfile.lock.
+2.6.5 might be problematic.

 ### How to install Openproject on Raspian

 This protocol is based on the somewhat outdated manual installation protocol that can be found [here](https://docs.openproject.org/installation-and-operations/installation/manual/).
+By now it has a few issues, but it does spend more time explaining the various steps.

 ## Setting up the Raspberry and Raspian Buster